MantasTech/Restaurant-Database/Pizza Restaurant Project.md

-# 🍕 Data Analysis Project for a Pizzeria
+# 🍕 Data Analysis Project for a Pizza Restaurant

 ## Introduction

-In this project, I built a database for a fictional pizza place.
-The goal was to better understand and improve how the restaurant works, focusing on things like orders, what's in stock, and scheduling staff.
-I used SQL for detailed data work and connected everything to Google Cloud and Looker for clear, visual reports.
+In this project, I developed a database for a fictional pizza restaurant.
+The aim was to enhance understanding and improve operational aspects such as order processing, inventory management, and staff scheduling.
+I used SQL for detailed data work and connected everything to Google Cloud and Looker Studio for clear, visual reports.
 This project is all about using data smartly to make the restaurant run better.
 ## Project Overview

 - **Data Modeling**: Designed a relational database model using QuickDBD.